-If a seller is motivated solely by price (most often the case), there's not much a buyer can do.
+If a seller is motivated solely by price (most often the case, but not always), there's not much a buyer can do.
 If you really must have that particular property, you may have to succumb to the seller's monetary demands to get it.
 However, while negotiating an offer, there may be other options available to make an offer more attractive to a seller.
-If properly prepared, you could ...
+If you're properly prepared, you could ...

 In this tutorial on how to buy a home, you must know that next to raising your offer price, removing conditions is arguably the most effective way to negotiate an offer successfully, especially when competing in a multiple offer situation.

 If you have a substantial down payment, say 20% or more of the expected purchase price, and you have a pre-approved mortgage, a condition on arranging a mortgage may be unnecessary.
 And I don't mean a simple verbal promise from a lender that they'll lend you the funds.
 I mean a duly authorized written pre-approval letter or certificate with all terms of approval clearly spelled out, and supported by a current credit report and confirmations of down payment and employment income(s).
 Seeking such a document should be the first thing you do when beginning the process to buy a home.

 If the home is nearly new or has been extensively and professionally renovated and updated, or is a condominium apartment, a home inspection may not be necessary.
 I do, however, recommend them, if not to detect latent or even patent defects, at least to inform yourself as to what you're actually buying.